twosigma/Cook/jobclient/python/docs/source/api.rst

 Containers
 ^^^^^^^^^^

-By default, jobs submitted to Cook will use the ``python:3.6`` container, which doesn't a lot outside of the core GNU/Linux utilities.
-Custom containers can be provided to Cook via the ``container`` parameter of the ``JobClient.submit`` method.
+Jobs submitted to Cook will use a configurable default container.
+If you need to use a custom container for your job, then you can provide a custom container to Cook via the ``container`` parameter of the ``JobClient.submit`` method.
 Container definitions inherit from the ``AbstractContainer`` class:

 .. py:module:: cookclient.containers